Famous puppeteers. Toys for adults. Dreams of Harlequin

 Intuitive creativity

-(I. Naroditskaya, art doll master, member of the Moscow Union of Artists (MOA), member of the National Institute of American Doll Makers (NIADA)) - 4 hours
+(I. Naroditskaya, master of artistic dolls, member of the Moscow Union of Artists (USA), member of the National Institute of American Puppeteers (NIADA)) - 4 hours

 Freedom of creative expression